TangoCode99/mindex-code-challenge1/README.md

   Ian Clark   Jack Lewis
 ```

-In addition, the new endpoints that I have added are listed below:
+In addition, the new endpoints for `Employee` and `Compensation` that I have added are listed below:
 ```
+* DELETE
+    * HTTP Method: DELETE
+    * URL: localhost:8080/employee/{id}
+    * RESPONSE: HttpStatus
 * READ
     * HTTP Method: GET
     * URL: localhost:8080/reporting-structure/{id}